 At the first sign of a winter storm, fill the bathtub up with water to use for flushing toilets.
 Add the water to the tank so that, if necessary, you can flush.

-Another option is to get a box of the black contractor grade garbage bags.
+Here’s another opportunity to put that box of the black contractor grade garbage bags to use.
 Place a bag in your drained toilet.
 Sprinkle some kitty litter into the bottom of the bag.
 Every time someone makes a ‘deposit’ into the black bag, add another scoop of kitty litter.
 You’ll be able to tie the bag securely and then store it outside until your services are restored.

 Let There Be Light